About us

 Finance / Funding

-Social pedagogue currently studying economics at the university of Basel.
+Social pedagogue currently studying economics at the university of basel.
 Trying to fix my realtionship with mathematics.
 Into trying stuff, exploring new places and spaces.
 Find me at the nearest karaoke machine.

 Photo of Diego